 oil on aluminum panel, 8” x 10”

-In the winter of 2021, an artist friend sent me a USB stick of photographs of his home region around Peggy’s Cove, Nova Scotia.
-The Maritime imagery triggered in me dormant emotions, smells, the familiarity of yesterday, and the loss of things never experienced.
-These Atlantic vistas helped me draw buried memories of my childhood on the Adriatic Sea coast of northern Croatia where my parents and I spent an intense and beautiful two-year period between 1994 and 1996 - just after leaving the siege of Sarajevo and before immigrating to Toronto.
-That snippet of time on the Adriatic coast freed me from the chaos of war, far away from grenades and gnawing scarcity, and rooted me to coastal life.
+In winter 2021, an artist friend sent me a USB stick of photographs of his home region around Peggy’s Cove, Nova Scotia.
+The Maritime imagery triggered dormant emotions, smells, the familiarity of yesterday, and the loss of things never experienced.
+These Atlantic vistas helped me draw buried memories of my childhood on the Adriatic Sea coast of northern Croatia, where my parents and I spent an intense and beautiful two-year period between 1994 and 1996 - just after leaving the siege of Sarajevo and before immigrating to Toronto.
+That snippet of time on the Adriatic coast freed me from the chaos of war, far away from grenades and gnawing scarcity, and rooted me in coastal life.
 Water became my refuge and my soul’s language.
-Out of the intersection of memory and the familiar unknown, I developed this series of east coast inspired paintings.
+Out of the intersection of memory and the familiar unknown, I developed this series of East Coast-inspired paintings.

 oil on canvas, 36” x 60”